Summer Institute Policies

 Students with outstanding balances will be automatically withdrawn from the program on June 10, 2023.
 Nonrefundable deposits and fees will be retained.

-In continued support of UArts’ commitment to health and safety for all members of its community and in alignment with the recommendations of the CDC, the university has updated its COVID-19 immunization requirements for eligible students, faculty and staff to include a COVID-19 booster.
+In continued support of UArts’ commitment to health and safety for all members of its community and in alignment with the recommendations of the CDC, the university requires students enrolled in Summer Institute 2023 to have a COVID-19 vaccine.

 COVID-19 boosters will be required for all eligible, in-person students prior to the start of classes, or within 30 days of becoming eligible, in accordance with CDC guidance.